buy baby light and sound machine

 Things You Shouldn’t Buy When You’re Having a Baby

-This article is for those seeking practical advice from a mother of two and it’s focused on what you should not buy.
-Always remember this is just my opinion, every house is different and every person has a unique lifestyle so, only you know what you should or should not buy for your loved one.
+This article is intended for those in search of practical guidance from a mother of two and focuses on the items you can do without.
+It’s important to keep in mind that this perspective is solely my own – every household is unique, and each individual leads a distinct lifestyle.
+Therefore, you are the best judge of what you should or should not purchase for your cherished little one.

 Reverse Baby List | Things You Do Not Need